Packing List

 Camera and extra batteries

-Earplugs & eye mask – Useful in shared cabins
+Earplugs and eye mask – useful in shared tent

 Important Notes

-If you wear glasses, contact lenses are advised as ice forms on glasses.
+If you wear glasses, contact lenses are advised as ice forms on the glass.
 Alternatively, bring snow goggles and sunglasses that fit over your glasses

 Pack clothes and sleeping bags in waterproof bags/containers